Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 The Function of an Idiom

 Idioms add richness and a bit of spice to our language.
-They enable the communication of an idea that cannot be easily conveyed through everyday language.
-They can also add subtle context to their remarks, with many idioms having both a negative and a positive meaning depending on how they are used.
+They enable the communication of an idea that isn't easy to convey through everyday language.
+They are also capable of adding subtle context to their remarks.

 The function of an Idiom: